 Final Tip: Do not forget to pick up your mobile phone from the locker.
 Unless it’s a Nokia.
 (I am a HTC man 😀 )

 Good luck and God Bless Shakti Kapoor.

-CollegeKumar is now standing by to accept any thank-you notes, matrimonial invites or just plain indecent proposals that you might have for him.
+CollegeKumar (a top MBA grad and an entrepreneur in real life) is now standing by to accept any thank-you notes, matrimonial invites or just plain indecent proposals that you might have for him.
 If you want to hear more from him, show him your luuuurrrve.